serlo/serlo-editor-lti/README.md

 # Setup

-1. Install mongodb and make sure it is running
+1. Copy `.env-template` to `.env` and update the LTIKEY

+# Open the editor via LTI

-2. `yarn build` to build the frontend
+1. `yarn build` to build the frontend
-3. `yarn start` to start the express server
+2. `yarn start` to start the express server together with mongodb
-4. Go to https://saltire.lti.app/platform, navigate to "Advanced options" and upload file `saltire-platform.config`
+3. Go to https://saltire.lti.app/platform, navigate to "Advanced options" and upload file `saltire-platform.config`
-5. Click "Connect"
+4. Click "Connect"

 The editor should open in a new tab.